By Jeannie L Clark, DVM – Head of Emergency & Critical Care

 Choosing the right food for your pet is important and if you have questions you should speak with your family veterinarian.
 We are here to help you take the best care of your pets.
 The most important aspect of a diet is that it is well-balanced and provides adequate nutrition for your pet.

-Dr. Jeannie Clark is the Head of Emergency and Critical Care at MissionVet Specialty & Emergency.
+BIO Dr. Jeannie Clark is the Head of Emergency and Critical Care at MissionVet Specialty & Emergency.
 She joins MissionVet after recently completing her three-year ECC residency at Lakeshore Veterinary Specialists.
 Dr. Clark is passionate about teaching and mentoring colleagues, providing excellent patient care and helping to build cohesive team environments.
 Her special interests include mechanical ventilation, envenomation, anesthesia, shock, wound management, immune-mediated disease, and pain management.